 An old university friend got in touch with my wife Frances last week and invited us for lunch.
 We’re going next Monday.
 Anne and Bill live in Fife, about 50 miles from us, in a big converted farm steading with integral stables for their horses and donkeys.
 We don’t see them very often but have been friends for well over 40 years and it’s always good to meet up with them and talk about our children and grandchildren, and how retirement is treating us, and all the latest news about our aches and pains and age-related ailments.

 Do we discuss Random Treasure?
 No. Then why are these people in the blog?
 Ah yes, there’s a reason.
-Sue’s mother, who lived in a granny annexe to the main house, died at a great age a few months ago.
+Anne’s mother, who lived in a granny annexe to the main house, died at a great age a few months ago.
 They are clearing her possessions, which include a collection of ceramics.
 And since Roger knows about ceramics, can he please have a look and advise us?
 All we know about them is that they were brought back from the south of France, where Helen had an apartment for many years.
 She liked going to markets and came back with this stuff.

 That’s the sum total of my knowledge thus far.
 I’ll know more next week and will report on it if there’s anything interesting to report.
 But it’s just the kind of request that starts my Random Treasure-hunting juices flowing.
 I get this kind of request increasingly often, from friends or acquaintances dispersing collections left by deceased relatives and don’t know where to start.
 They have heard that I know a bit about antiques, and they ask me for help.